The MacKeeper is a MacOS cleaner and security app that helps optimize and clear outdated files from computers.

-While Apple’s ecosystem is usually a safe and secure one, the chances of malicious third-party apps making a temporary abode on your PC are always there.
+While Apple’s ecosystem is usually safe and secure, the chances of malicious third-party apps making a temporary abode on your PC are always there.

-So to deal with such harmful programs and scripts, users generally are on the lookout for an impressive antivirus app for their Mac.
+So to deal with such harmful programs and scripts, users generally look for an impressive antivirus app for their Mac.
 And more often than not, users are likely to stumble upon the MacKeeper app, all thanks to its extensive and aggressive marketing campaign.

-Claiming to mark the four most essential prerequisites in the form of Security, Cleaning, Performance, and Privacy, it has already made its strong presence felt in the Mac environment.
+Claiming to mark the four most essential prerequisites in Security, Cleaning, Performance, and Privacy, it has already made its strong presence felt in the Mac environment.

-Apart from that, it might constantly bug you with prompts to Clean up your Mac after visiting risky sites, even if you haven’t seen any!
-Owing to all these reasons, many have already bid adieu to this software.
+It might also constantly bug you with prompts to Clean up your Mac after visiting risky sites, even if you haven’t seen any!
+Owing to all these reasons, many have already bid farewell to this software.

-We will make you aware of the steps to remove MacKeeper from the Safari browser.
+We will inform you of the steps to remove MacKeeper from the Safari browser.
 So without any further ado, let’s get started.

 - Launch the Apple Safari browser.

-- Click on the Safari menu and select the Preferences sub-menu.
+- Click on the Safari menu and select the Preferences/Settings sub-menu.